 Early in the project, those involved requested it be a “living” sculpture.
 They wanted it to be more than a monument; it must be a stimulus and inspiration for interfaith dialogue.
 A task force was formed to explore and develop public events for Jewish-Christian dialog.
 Later, the task force determined that the dialogue should extend beyond Jewish-Christian to include other faith traditions.

 The sculpture and garden were dedicated in an interfaith ceremony on May 23, 1999.
 This was Pentecost Day in the Christian tradition, which symbolizes the gathering of people of many lands and languages and the outpouring of God’s Spirit-giving unity and life.
 In addition to President Dennis Anderson, Ann Russell and Ward Cornett III and the entire Trinity Community gave support and leadership to Promise for Life.
 A host of people provided financial support.
-Under the leadership of Pastor Cornett, who continues to serve as Trinity’s liaison to the Jewish community, Promise for Life has proven to be a “living sculpture” providing continuing inspiration for interfaith dialogue and understanding.
+Under the leadership of Pastor Cornett, who previously served as Trinity’s liaison to the Jewish community, Promise for Life has proven to be a “living sculpture” providing continuing inspiration for interfaith dialogue and understanding.

 ABOUT THE SCULPTURE